 Final Rule: Issued on May 19, 2020 by the U.S. Department of Education under Title IX of the Education Amendments of 1972.
-The full text of the Final Rule and its extensive Preamble is available here or at http://bit.ly/TitleIXReq.
+The full text of the Final Rule and its extensive Preamble is available at http://bit.ly/TitleIXReg by the Title IX Coordinator, alleging sexual misconduct against a Respondent and requesting initiation of the process set forth in the Sexual Misconduct Policy to investigate the allegation of sexual misconduct.

-Formal Complaint: A document, including an electronic submission, filed by a Complainant with a signature or other indication that the Complainant is the person filing the Formal Complaint, or signed by the Title IX Coordinator, alleging sexual misconduct against a Respondent and requesting initiation of the process set forth in this Policy to investigate the allegation of sexual misconduct.
+Formal Complaint: A document, including an electronic submission, filed by a Complainant with a signature or other indication that the Complainant is the person filing the Formal Complaint, or signed